 All applications and relevant supporting documents should be submitted either -

 through the Administrative System of the Innovation and Technology Bureau - Fund for Better Living ("ASITB - FBL"); or

-by post or in person, with (i) a duly completed Application Form (in original) together with all the required documents; and (ii) a soft copy of the application (preferably in MS Word format and sent by email to email@example.com.)
+by post or in person, with (i) a duly completed Application Form together with all the required documents; and (ii) a soft copy of the application (preferably in MS Word format and sent by email to firstname.lastname@example.org.)
 The application should be addressed or brought to the FBL Secretariat on 26/F, Central Government Offices, 2 Tim Mei Avenue, Tamar, Hong Kong.

 Applicant can submit more than one project application at the same time.
 Each application form should contain one project only.
 In assessing each application, we will consider the capability of the Applicant to deploy adequate resources to complete the project, taking into account the number of projects the same Applicant is currently undertaking.
 Nevertheless, to avoid the concentration of funding in a single organisation, priority will be given to applications submitted by Applicants which are not undertaking any other FBL projects.

 The assessment criteria and their respective weightings are as follows:-